 Sprint vs T-Mobile - In This Guide

-Compared to T-Mobile, Sprint's network coverage is a tad more extensive, covering more remote areas, whereas T-Mobile doesn't cover many rural locations well (or at all).
-That being said, T-Mobile's network is strong in urban areas.
-In fact, its 4G LTE network is the fastest out of the four major carriers.
-Pretty impressive, in reality.
+Compared to T-Mobile, the Sprint network coverage is a tad more extensive, covering more remote areas, whereas T-Mobile doesn't cover many rural locations well (or at all).
+With that being said, T-Mobile's network is strong in metro areas.
+In fact, the T-Mobile LTE network is the fastest out of the four major carriers - at least on the east coast, as Verizon Wireless has T-Mobile beaten on the west coast.
+Pretty impressive, really.

 Sprint is also not exactly known for exceptional customer service.
 According to the Benchmarks By Company chart from the American Customer Satisfaction Index, Sprint's ACSI score falls 4 points below T-Mobile's score of 74.
 As of 2016, the American Customer Satisfaction Index score was 70, a 1.4 percent increase from the previous year.